PHONE: (02) 4321 6400 Enrolments

 Michael Sikuka

-Max Otewei
+Max Oteiwi

 Year 11 Max Potential Program

 The Max Potential program is an initiative of Clubs NSW, which offers twenty-two weeks of personal leadership development, including coaching, to young leaders from schools, TAFE, University and the community to help them maximise their potential during the final years at school and beyond.
 Max Potential also encourages students to focus on the local community and ways that they can develop a program to serve the community.
 Participants in this program are allocated a mentor, who guides them in the development, promotion and implementation of an initiative designed to assist members of the local community.
-This year we have two Year 11 students, William Lynch and Max Otewei participating in the program and I am sure that these boys will find the program to be challenging and rewarding, we wish them well.
+This year we have two Year 11 students, William Lynch and Max Oteiwi participating in the program and I am sure that these boys will find the program to be challenging and rewarding, we wish them well.

 William Lynch

-Max Otewei
+Max Oteiwi

 Completion of Waterford